-Well the Motherboard is one of the foundations of your whole system.
-You might want to know this because just because you bought a 8 GB DDR3 ram doesn't necessarily mean your motherboard will support it, same goes for Graphic Cards or pretty much any other hardware.
+Well, the Motherboard is one of the foundations of your whole system.
+You might want to know this because just because you bought an 8 GB DDR3 ram doesn’t necessarily mean your motherboard will support it, the same goes for Graphic Cards or pretty much any other hardware.

 This would bring up the command prompt.
 Type / Copy the following string exactly as it is there and then hit enter:-

 wmic baseboard get product, Manufacturer, version, serial number

 As you can see it’s a basic string to get the Product Manufacturer, version and serial number.
 Once you hit enter, you’d get all the details.